You are here

 Soybean Cyst Nematode Sample Submission

-Form and fee, do not send payment with your sample.
-You will receive a statement from Iowa State University.
+Do not send payment with your sample.
+You will receive a statement from Iowa State University after you receive a diagnostic report from the PIDC.

 Nematode Soil Samples